How to find sheet music

-Please note, that there are also works that are not registered as sheet music but can be searched and found in the database/library system anyway.
-This may be e.g. sheet music from songbooks that are located in book collections, sheet music from folk music that is registered independently or single-piece manuscript scores that are part of the hand writing collection.
+Please note that there are also works that are not registered as sheet music but can be searched and found in the library system anyway.
+It might be sheet music from songbooks that are located in the book collections, sheet music from folk music that may be registered separately, or perhaps a few handwritten manuscript scores that are part of the manuscript collection.

 The collection includes performance material (scores, piano arrangements, instrumental and vocal accompaniments) for many works.
-Part of this can be viewed in the Research reading room, while another group of more recent accompaniment material is available for Orchestral borrowers.
+Part of this can be viewed in the Research reading room, while a number of more recent accompaniment material is available for orchestral borrowers.